-- a local presence to promote the company and its products/services and to perform other non-busi-ness activities; - the local unit does not require a permanent representation (it does not represent the foreign company vis-a-vis third parties).
+- a local presence to promote the company and its products/services and to perform other non-business activities; - the local unit does not possess power-of-attorney (it does not represent the foreign company vis-a-vis third parties).

-Local offices must be registered with the Economic and Administrative Index (REA, Repertorio Economico Amministrativo) at the Chamber of Commerce, attaching the following documents:
+Rep offices must be registered with the Economic and Administrative Register (REA, "Repertorio Economico Amministrativo") at the Chamber of Commerce, attaching the following documents:

-• if the company is incorporated in an EU country: a certificate indicating the company's details and the legal representatives of the company issued by the foreign equivalent of the Register of Companies in Italy;

-• if the company is incorporated in a non-EU country: a statement of the existence of the company issued by the Italian Embassy in the country where the company has its registered office.
+- if the company is incorporated in an EU country: corporate charters and by-laws; - if the company is incorporated in a non-EU country: a certificate of good standing.
+This statement can be issued in front of a local notary or by the Italian Embassy in the country where the company has its registered office.
+In case of issuing by the Italian Embassy the legalization through apostille is not required.
 In any case, documents in foreign languages must be translated into Italian by a sworn translator.